Originally published in 2019

 What went down: The great thing about Reading and Leeds is they catch both fans and artists at that crucial time, the teenage years, when music means absolutely everything.
 Paramore had risen up the ranks at Reading along with those fans who’d grown with them from kohl-eyed, structurally-coiffed emos to something approaching a grown-up.
 Paramore had struggled with intra-band strife but had returned with an album, 2013’s ‘Paramore’, that seamlessly took them to a poppy, new-wave sound.
 At this festival, Hayley Williams not only proved her star power, but her grit too.
 The set at Reading was hit by a power failure, leaving the stage in silence for 15 minutes.
 Instead of disappearing, Williams and band stayed with the crowd, miming a joke tantrum, initiating a Mexican wave and performing an a capella ‘Only Exception’ as a mass crowd singalong through the one mic that was working.

-How it changed the festival: At a time when the gender imbalance at festivals was finally getting the attention it deserved, Paramore’s headline set was a step in the right direction – even if they had to share top billing with Queens Of The Stone Age.
+How it changed the festival: At a time when the gender imbalance at festivals is still a key topic for fans, Paramore’s headline set was a step in the right direction – even if they had to share top billing with Queens Of The Stone Age.
 There are certain bands – like Green Day, or Blink-182 – who feel like they were born for that stage.
 Paramore officially joined that select club that weekend in 2014.
 (DS)

 What happened: Kung-Fu Kenny was on fighting form as his ‘DAMN.’ tour came to an end with these two British shows.
 Packing high-kicking moves and his expert crowd-control, one of the decade’s most dominant cultural voices had his say with a moshpit-inducing set.